craigermcgreger/NTCIP_8008/docs/commenter-responsibilities.md

 template without deleting any fields.

 !!! note
-    Includion of all fields facilitates processing of the comment and prevents automatic rejection.
+    Inclusion of all fields facilitates processing of the comment and prevents automatic rejection.
 If a section of the template is not applicable, either explain why it is not needed or write "N/A".